- Mary Ann Hilton, Lady Washington Nov. 20, 2012

 Dockside and Sailing Program Pricing

 Ready to register?
-Fill out our online Voyages of Discovery registration form today.
+Fill out our online Voyages of Discovery registration form today or download the PDF version of the form and fax it to 360-533-9384.
 Reservations are available on a first-come, first served basis.
-For more details, call 800-200-5239, or email email@example.com.
+For more details, call 800-200-5239, or email firstname.lastname@example.org.

 Hands on learning is always the best!
 It is great to have the children experience an “old ship.”